Accumulative reservoir construction: Bridging continuously relaxed and periodically refreshed extended reservoirs: Conclusions

 \section{Conclusions}

-We introduced the accumulative reservoir construction (ARC) that provides a bridge between continuous relaxation (CR) and periodic refresh (PR) extended reservoir approaches.
+We introduced the {\it accumulative reservoir construction} (ARC) that provides a bridge between continuous relaxation (CR) and periodic refresh (PR) extended reservoir approaches.
 The ARC considers a periodic evolution alternating between coherent and dissipative dynamics.
 The duration of the coherent evolution, the strength of the relaxation, and the reservoir size yield a three parameter family that goes to CR and PR in two opposing limits.
-At fixed reservoir size, the phase diagram (drawn from the current) reflects aspects of Kramers' turnover, with a Zeno--like regime on one side going through an intermediate, moderate relaxation regime before the transition into an underdamped regime, as we characterized.
+At fixed reservoir size, the phase diagram (drawn from the current) reflects aspects of Kramers' turnover, with a Zeno--like regime on one side going through an intermediate, moderate relaxation regime before the transition into an underdamped regime, as we characterized. {Due to stroboscopic sampling, PR and PR--like regimes manifest underdamped behavior differently than CR and CR--like regimes.
+Yet, the underlying physics is the same}